Slava0135/DIFFuzzer/docs/QEMU.md

 # QEMU configuration

-> Note: all scripts are executed from root directory
+> Note: all scripts are executed from root directory.

 ## Ubuntu Cloud Image